If you have an acute tick bite, save the tick after removal and contact the office immediately.

 During a 60-minute initial Lyme consultation, your provider will:

-- Discuss the pros and cons of various laboratory tests will be discussed, and if appropriate, your provider will write a lab order for you (blood draws are available at our office).
+- Discuss the pros and cons of various laboratory tests, and if appropriate, your provider will write a lab order for you.

 - Craft a treatment plan to guide you to better health.
 This will address all components of your illness, such as infections, inflammation, detoxification, digestion, sleep, nutrition, and hormonal balance.
 Treatments may include pharmaceutical medications, herbal protocols, individualized herbs, homeopathy, supplements, Osteopathic manipulation, and IV therapeutics.

-- Initial Lyme disease evaluations last 1 hour and cost $200 ($300 to new patients to our office).
+- Initial evaluations for chronic Lyme disease evaluations last 1 hour and cost $400.
 We will take a detailed history and formulate an individualized plan based on your specific situation.

-- Acute visits for established patients are 15 minutes and cost $50.
-They are available Tuesdays thru Fridays.
-These can be used to help remove or discuss a tick bite, or for other urgent simple visits.
+- Visits for acute tick bites for established patients are 15 minutes and cost $100.
+They are available Monday through Thursday.
+These vizits include workup and treatment for acute symptoms.
 We will do our best to see you the same day, but please call first!

 - Diagnostic tests range from free (if you have insurance coverage and use in-network labs) to over $1000 for specialty labs.